JustTanwa/JustTanwa/README.md

 - 👨‍💻 My current role is a system developer working with Oracle Netsuite.

-- :book: In my spare time, I am currently learning how to use a Raspberry Pi to build cool stuff.
+- :book: I am currently learning how to use a Raspberry Pi to build cool stuff.
 Navigating the world of Unix-like operating system with Raspberry Pi OS and terminal based text editor like nano.

 - 📝 I like to share my learning experiences by writing blog posts, but admittedly I have not had much time to write since I have been working full-time.
-I am determined to start sharing again, specifically around my field of work, you can follow along if you are interested on my website<a href="https://www.tanwasripan.com" target="blank"></a>.
+I am determined to start sharing again, specifically around my field of work, if you are interested you can read the posts on my <a href="https://www.tanwasripan.com/blogs" target="blank">blog</a>.

 <h3 align="left">Let's connect:</h3>